HiLab-git/PyMIC/docs/source/index.rst

 Welcome to PyMIC's documentation!
 ===================================

 PyMIC is a pytorch-based toolkit for medical image computing with annotation-efficient deep learning.
 PyMIC is developed to support learning with imperfect labels, including semi-supervised and weakly supervised learning, and learning with noisy annotations.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Installation` section for install PyMIC, and go to the :doc:`Usage` section for understanding modules for the segmentation pipeline designed in PyMIC.
+Please follow `PyMIC_examples. <https://github.com/HiLab-git/PyMIC_examples/>`_
+to quickly start with using PyMIC.

 .. note::